PhyoThor/PhyoThor/README.md

 - 🎓 Master's student in IT (AI & Data Analytics)
 - 📡 8+ years in telecom & digital products
 - 📊 Passionate about data, ML, and real-world applications
-- 🌍 From Myanmar, living in Berlin
+- 🌍 From Myanmar, lived in Singapore, Canada and living in Berlin

 ### 🔧 Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)